-Our financial model covers the currently forecast twenty year mine life and is based largely on information contained in the elements of the FS already announced.
-This is combined with the results of the Scoping Study, backed up with data from the CPR, presentations and discussions with management.
-Following the announcement of various elements of the FS, we have revised our financial model which we developed to initiate research and updated once the Scoping Study results were announced which was presented in a previous updated research report.

-As previously, we have approached the matter of placing a value on the company from a highly conservative stance, with our determined figures risked twice.
+Our financial model covers the currently forecast nineteen year mine life and is based largely on information contained in the FS backed up with data from the CPR, presentations and discussions with management.
+We have revised our financial model and as previously, we have approached the matter of placing a value on the company from a highly conservative stance, with our determined figures risked twice.
 Firstly, we use a 12% discount rate, which is far tougher on the economic result of projects rather than the more commonly used 10%, 8% or even 5% rates.
 Secondly, the NPV figure determined has been subsequently risked based on the stage of development of this project.
 Below we highlight some of the assumptions that have been made.